kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 2. Proceed with the installation.
 Once the installation starts, the Kyma Operator will generate the override based on the ConfigMap and set the value of **PILOT_TRACE_SAMPLING** to `60`.

-    >**NOTE:** If you use the override in the runtime, run the following command to trigger the update:
+    >**NOTE:** If you add the override in the runtime, run the following command to trigger the update:
     > ```bash
     > kubectl -n default label installation/kyma-installation action=install
     > ```